Americans Have Been Overdosed On Fluoride In Drinking Water

 Since fluoride is usually found in toothpaste, using toothpaste with lower to no fluoride content is one way to help whiten and strengthen teeth.

-Moreover, children ages six and below must not use mouthwash containing fluoride.
+Moreover, children aged 6 and under must not use mouthwash containing fluoride.
 Parents must supervise their children as they brush their teeth to ensure that they do not ingest the toothpaste.

 Consult Your Doctor